Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * Use the 'git clone command and paste in the copied link.

 * Press enter and the repo will be cloned locally to your machine.

+* Setup and activate your local development environment.

+* Install the project requirements using the command -- pip3 install -r requirements.txt

+* Create a Heroku app for your Clone and add the appropriate Config Vars using the [aforementioned instructions](https://github.com/davidcalikes/mypse.ie#deploying-to-heroku).

+* Create an env.py file that includes the appropriate DATABSE_URL, SECRET_KEY and CLOUDINARY_URL settings.

+* Add 'localhost' to ALLOWED_HOSTS in settings.py

+* Use the command -- python3 manage.py makemigrations followed by -- python3 manage.py migrate to setup a local copy of the project database.

+* Use the command python3 manage.py runserver to run the app on a development server.

 # Technologies